Do You Think Corporations Should Pay Their Fair Share of Taxes? If You Do - Ask Your Legislator to Support Corporate Fair Share!

-It's Time for Corporations to Pay Their Fair Share!
-Ask if Your Legislator Agrees.
+We Need to Invest in Transportation Across Massachusetts, and It’s Time for Large, Profitable Corporations to Pay Their Fair Share!

 Goals: Contact your legislator by call or email and voice your opposition to regressive revenue and voice your support for corporations paying their fair share.
 Ask, will they oppose a revenue package asking only working people to pay?
 Do they support closing corporate tax loopholes - such as taxing profits from offshore tax havens, establishing a tiered corporate minimum, and requiring corporate disclosure?